circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 ## Overview
 {: #overview }

-	IP Ranges is a feature for CircleCI customers who need to configure IP-based access to their restricted environments.
+	IP ranges is a feature for CircleCI customers who need to configure IP-based access to their restricted environments.
 As part of this feature, CircleCI provides a list of well-defined IP address ranges associated with the CircleCI service.
 CircleCI jobs that have this feature enabled will have their traffic routed through one of the defined IP address ranges.

 The feature is currently available in preview to customers on any [paid pricing plan](https://circleci.com/pricing/).

-## IP Ranges: use cases
+## IP ranges: use cases
 {: #usecases }

-	IP Ranges empowers customers to limit inbound connections to their infrastructure to IP address ranges that are verifiably associated with CircleCI.
+	IP ranges empowers customers to limit inbound connections to their infrastructure to IP address ranges that are verifiably associated with CircleCI.

 Some example customer use cases where IP-based restricted access might be desired include:
 - Accessing private artifact repositories